 It remains a welcome side dish, but can also replace a frittata, strata, or quiche at brunch.

-> So are more savory bread pudding recipes.
+> More savory bread pudding recipes.

-THE HISTORY OF BREAD PUDDING
+A BRIEF HISTORY OF BREAD PUDDING

 Pieces of bread were cut or torn, combined with other ingredients (cheese, onions, mushrooms, other vegetables, bits of meat), topped with custard, and then baked until the top was set but the inside was soft and creamy.